The Hero or the Big Bad, they can still fire completely accurately, despite the fact that Guns Do Not Work That Way.

 - Player Unknowns Battle Grounds: The player can swim through the water and their guns can fire as though nothing happened.

-- Spirit Tracks: The train's weapon is a large cannon, but deals with underwater segments by firing torpedoes instead.
+- The Legend of Zelda: Spirit Tracks: The train's weapon is a large cannon, but deals with underwater segments by firing torpedoes instead.

 - Super Robot Wars: Most of the mechs' projectile weapons work underwater regardless of how these actually function in the canons of the works that are crossing over.
 Gameplay and Story Segregation applies, of course, but sometimes these can also be handwaved by the Minovsky Physics or Magitek involved with a particular series.
 Subverted because, depending on the installment, there might be some penalties to the damage output and/or accuracy of these weapons based on their terrain ratings.
 These ratings can be improved through upgrades, ace bonuses, or items, if these features are present.